Spearin/fccw-docs/docs/userguides/making-mods/animations.md

 - The files must be saved into a ZIP file with the same name

+!!! note
-**NOTE:** Making an animation too large or small, too long or short, or misspelling the name of frames or the file can result in a game engine crash.
+    Making an animation too large or small, too long or short, or misspelling the name of frames or the file can result in a game engine crash.

+!!! note
-**NOTE:** If you plan to make new animations, it is advised to back up the originals to a new location.
+    If you plan to make new animations, it is advised to back up the originals to a new location.